Aaradhya-23/IITK-Mini-MIPS/README.md

 - **Tools**: Verilog simulator (e.g., ModelSim) or FPGA tool (e.g., Vivado).
 - **Steps**:
-Place all files in one directory
+  1. Place all files in one directory.
-Use the assembler to convert assembly to machine code if needed Simulate with a testbench or synthesize for FPGA
+  2. Use the assembler to convert assembly to machine code if needed.
+  3. Simulate with a testbench or synthesize for FPGA.

 ---